-If a seller advertises that they are selling tickets ‘before the official release date’ its likely to be a scam.
+If a seller advertises that they are selling tickets ‘before the official release date’, it could be a scam.

 - Is the seller a STAR member?

 The Society of Ticket Agents and Retailers has strict standards that ticket sellers must follow.
-In addition, if you fall into dispute with a seller that is a member STAR will assist with the dispute.
+In addition, if you fall into dispute with a seller who is a member, STAR will assist with the dispute.